 - The majority of this capacity was built around the use of wood biomass and spent pulping liquor, as well as landfill gas.

-- In Canada, 8.7 gigawatt-hours were generated using wood refuse, spent pulping liquor, landfill gas and organic municipal solid waste in 2014.
+- A total of 8.7 gigawatt hours was generated using wood waste, spent pulping liquor, landfill gas and organic municipal solid waste in in Canada in 2014.

 Canada Biomass Projects

 Kruger Energy manages two biomass cogeneration plants.
-The first, in Brompton, Quebec, has a capacity of 23 MW.
-The second in Corner Brook, Newfoundland has a capacity of 17.6 MW.
+The first, in Brompton, Québec, has a capacity of 23 MW.
+The second in Corner Brook, Newfoundland and Labrador has a capacity of 17.6 MW.
 Both plants produce high-pressure, high-temperature steam from a biomass boiler which feeds a steam turbine.

-The cogeneration plant in Brompton mainly uses residue from construction wood, while the one in Corner Brook mainly uses tree bark.
+The Brompton Cogeneration Plant mainly uses construction wood waste, while the one in Corner Brook mainly uses tree bark.